-Scrappy Mechanic: Players and critics complained that Detective Mode is just so damn handy, you'll never not want to use it - the downside is that you have to play the entire game in a blueish hue, seeing every character as a translucent skeleton.
-The loudest complaints came from Rocksteady's own art directors, who were upset that players weren't seeing the game as they intended it to be seen, so they're altering the mechanic for the sequel.
-No, don't think about why Batman would make one of his best crimefighting tools less effective.
+Scrappy Mechanic: Players and critics complained that Detective Mode is just so damn handy, you'll never not want to use it, since it'll track any henchmen in the area, even in the next room, and light up secret areas - the downside is that you have to play the entire game in a blueish hue, seeing every character as a translucent skeleton.
+The loudest complaints came from Rocksteady's own art directors, who were upset that players weren't seeing the game as they intended it to be seen, so they Nerfed the mechanic for the sequel, making it so that certain player interface aspects were unable to be seen in detective mode.

 The fight against Poison Ivy mostly has a fixed camera angle.
 But for a short time at the beginning of the fight, you can look around freely like you normally can.
 Looking to the sides reveals that the wall that was supposed to be behind you wasn't textured, allowing you to see right through to the skybox.

 Squick: During the first Scarecrow segment, Joker asks Batman what his fears are, this would have been fine, but then he just had to say "Me?
 In a thong!?!"